onurceldir123/fn-dbscan/README.md

     0.0,           if d > ε
 }
 ```
-Plateau region with full membership for very close neighbors.
+Plateau region with full membership for very close neighbors, then linear decay.
+- **Best for**: Clear dense cores with defined boundaries

 ## Examples